awesome-workshop/docker-singularity-hats/_episodes/06-security.md

 * Understand your build context -- the directory in which you issue the build command -- and know what's in it.
 Including extra files can unnecessarily bloat your image.
 * Understand why you're creating each layer in the container and make sure it is necessary.
 * Don’t install unnecessary packages.
 Beyond increasing the size of your image, these can open unintended security holes.
 * Decouple containers/applications when possible.
-This means you should have one massive container for every purpose.
+This means you should *not* have one massive container for every purpose.
 This isn't a hard rule, but simply helpful for speed and flexibility.
 This will also make it easier to secure your containers.
 * Remember, to keep security in mind when choosing an image to run.
 If you have a choice of (base) images, run the more secure version.
 * Choose a specific tag for your base image, don't rely on the `latest` tag.
 Doing so may mean that your images changes on subsequent builds and is not necessarily using the (secure) image you intended.
 * Only provide as many permissions and capabilities as necessary to run the container.
 Limiting the capabilities of the container can significantly increase the security of said container.